The Rise of the Liberation Movements

 President Marcos’ Reconstruction and Reforms

 While engaging the Moro National Liberation Front with a military campaign, President Marcos also initiated various programs and reforms to accommodate Muslim aspirations.
 One of these programs was the codification of Muslim Personal Laws where Muslims can adhere to their Islamic law on matters of marriage and other personal laws.
-MNLF armed resistance forced President Marcos to re-evaluate Muslim grievances in the country.
-He realized that in order to reconstruct Philippine society, Muslim aspirations and expectations must be accommodated to make them fell part of the larger Filipino society.
-Through a Presidential Decree No. 264, he created the Philippine...While engaging the Moro National Liberation Front with a military campaign, President Marcos also initiated various programs and reforms to accommodate Muslim aspirations.
-One of these programs was the codification of Muslim Personal Laws where Muslims can adhere to their Islamic law on matters of marriage and other personal laws.

-The following year, President Marcos established the Southern Philippine Development Authorization (SPDA) in order to increase economic interaction between Moros and Christian Filipinos at regional borders.
+The following year, President Marcos established the Southern Philippine Development Authorization (SPDA) to increase economic interaction between Moros and Christian Filipinos at regional borders.
 He also created the Presidential Task Force for the Reconstruction and Development of Mindanao to rehabilitate devastated areas.
-Finally in February 1977, President Marcos approved the Code of Muslim Personal Law that deals with Islamic provisions for marriage, divorce, and inheritance applicable for Muslims, and recognized all important Muslim holidays.
+Finally in February 1977, President Marcos approved the Code of Muslim Personal Law that deals with Islamic provisions for marriage, divorce, and inheritance applicable to Muslims, and recognized all important Muslim holidays.

-Towards the end of his regime, President Marcos continued to initiate programs addressing Muslim aspirations despite the collapse of Tripoli Agreement and the 1977 ceasefire over disagreement on the extent of autonomy.
+Toward the end of his regime, President Marcos continued to initiate programs addressing Muslim aspirations despite the collapse of the Tripoli Agreement and the 1977 ceasefire over disagreement on the extent of autonomy.
 In 1978, he created the Office of Muslim Affairs and Cultural Communities (OMACC) which catered to the needs of both Muslims and non-Muslims.

-Then there was the Letter of Instruction dated 1984 addressed to the Prime Minister, Members of the Cabinet, and the Ministry of Education and Culture, in which President Marcos urged these offices to “optimize the development of human resources of the nation and to preserve and enhance the nation’s Islamic heritage.”
-In line with this letter, the agencies were directed to “formulate and adopt a program for the development of the madrasah schools, strengthen the development of programs in Islamic studies in state institutions of higher learning especially in Mindanao, including the accelerated strengthening of programs in Shariah law, and establish and strengthen programs in the teaching and learning of Arabic language.
+Then there was the Letter of Instruction dated 1984 addressed to the prime minister, members of the cabinet, and the Ministry of Education and Culture, in which President Marcos urged these offices to “optimize the development of human resources of the nation and to preserve and enhance the nation’s Islamic heritage.”
+In line with this letter, the agencies were directed to “formulate and adopt a program for the development of the madrasah schools, strengthen the development of programs in Islamic studies in state institutions of higher learning especially in Mindanao, including the accelerated strengthening of programs in Shariah law, and establish and strengthen programs in the teaching and learning of Arabic language.”

 All these programs he initiated became the foundation of succeeding administrations’ policies and programs for the Muslims in the country.